Catterio/xtmp-casualtiesunknown-fallback-fonts/README.md

 # C:U Fallback Fonts

 ## Information
-These two fonts are intended to be metrically-compatible fallback fonts for Casualties: Unknown, where the glyph sets of fonts for the main user interface and health panel interface are expanded to support a lot more languages of Latin, Cyrillic scripts as well as Greek.
+These two fonts are intended to be metrically-compatible fallback fonts for Casualties: Unknown, where the glyph sets of fonts for the main user interface and health panel interface are expanded to support a lot more languages of Latin and Cyrillic scripts as well as Greek.

 Retro Gaming Plus is a direct extension of Retro Gaming, which is published without a license.
 Following that, no license is attached to Retro Gaming Plus as well.